How to Sleep Better Naturally: 9 Proven Tips for Deeper, Restful Nights

 FAQ: How to Sleep Better Naturally

-A: Magnesium L-threonate, chamomile tea, and lavender oil are gentle, non-habit-forming options that relax your body and mind.
+• Magnesium, chamomile tea, and lavender oil are gentle, non-habit-forming options that relax your body and mind.
 They work with your natural rhythms instead of forcing sedation.
+I found the Gallbladder formula from Dr. Eric Berg, it supports digestion.
+However, some people said that taking it with dinner might send you to dream within an hour.

-A: Absolutely.
+• Absolutely.
 Stress keeps cortisol elevated, which blocks melatonin and keeps your brain in “alert mode.”
 Lowering stress during the day is just as important as a bedtime routine.
-(See my free Calm & Clear Plan for daily stress-lowering tips down below)

 Final Thoughts